nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The date of birth must be given in YYYY-MM-DD format.
 It cannot be a date in the future.

 * Managera cannot accept duplicate participants.
-A participant is considered duplicate if all of their attributes (name, phone number, email, address, birthdate) are identical with those of an existing participant.
+A participant is considered duplicate if their attributes, name and birthdate, are identical with those of an existing participant.
-* If a participant to be added shares identical attributes with an existing participant, but one of them lacks a birthdate, they are treated as two different participants.
+* If a participant to be added shares identical name with an existing participant, but one of them lacks a birthdate, they are treated as two different participants.
 (The new participant will be added)
-* A participant is not considered duplicate if at least one of their attributes is different.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/2000-01-02` - Adds a Participant